browserengineering/book/book/forms.md

 The browser and the server interact over HTTP.
 The browser first makes a `GET` request to the server to load the current message board.
-You can think of this as downloading and starting the front-end in the browser.
+You can think of this as downloading and running the client code in the browser.
 The user interacts with the browser to type a new post, and submits it to the server (say, via a form).
 That causes the browser to make a `POST` request to the server, which instructs the server to